Not investment advice. Educational reading. See Disclaimer.

 Equal-or-greater value + debt

-Trading down in value or paying down debt creates taxable boot
+Trading down in value — or reducing debt without adding offsetting cash — creates taxable boot

 The boot rule is the most-missed pitfall.
 Any cash taken out of the exchange — even a small amount for closing costs or personal use — becomes taxable boot.
 Any reduction in debt assumed (e.g., trading from a $2M property with $1M debt to a $2M property with $500K debt) creates $500K of mortgage boot, also taxable.
 The exchange must roll value AND debt forward to defer the full gain.

-The Tax Cuts and Jobs Act of 2017 restricted 1031 to real estate only — previously personal-property exchanges (equipment, vehicles, artwork, cryptocurrency) were also allowed.
+The Tax Cuts and Jobs Act of 2017 restricted 1031 to real estate only — previously personal-property exchanges (equipment, vehicles, artwork) were also allowed.
+Cryptocurrency never qualified -- the IRS has stated that crypto-for-crypto swaps failed the like-kind standard even before the 2018 change (ILM 202124008).
 The real estate carve-out survived in part because the structure is so deeply embedded in commercial real estate transaction underwriting that removing it would freeze the secondary market.
 The change since 2017 has been to consolidate the tool in real estate while eliminating its use for other asset classes.

 If you own any direct real estate (rental property, vacation home rented part-year, or a small commercial property), look up your cost basis and the property's approximate current market value.
 The difference is your potential capital gain.
 Multiply by your marginal capital-gains rate (typically 15-20 percent federal plus state) to see the tax bill that a 1031 exchange would defer.
 Even a modest single-family rental can have a six-figure deferred tax bill — the 1031 structure is one of the highest-value tools available to long-term real estate investors.